luizfelipefb/media-server/README.md

 ## .env file

-Create an .env file with the following values <replacing where needed>:
+Create an .env file with the following values:

 ```shell
 # user and groups id